Entropy as a Topological Operad Derivation: Background: Operads and Their Representations

 in $\mathsf{C}$ for all $n,m\geq 1$ and $1\leq i \leq n$ and an operation $1\in \O(1)$ satisfying the following: \begin{itemize} \item[(i)][associativity] For all $p\in\O(n)$ and $q\in \O(m)$ and $r\in \O(k)$,

 \item[(ii)][identity] The operation $1\in \O(1)$ acts as an identity in the sense that

-for all $p\in \O(n)$ and $1\leq i \leq n.$ \end{itemize} \end{definition} The definition is conceptually simple despite its cumbersome appearance.
-For instance, Figure \ref{fig:operad_axioms} illustrates the associativity requirements in listed in item (i).
+for all $p\in \O(n)$ and $1\leq i \leq n.$ \end{itemize} \end{Definition} The definition is conceptually simple despite its cumbersome appearance.
+For instance, Figure~\ref{fig:operad_axioms} illustrates the associativity requirements listed in item (i).

-As mentioned above, one often thinks of the elements $\O(n)$ as abstract $n$-to-1 operations, and the morphisms $\circ_i$ specify a way to compose them.
-We do not consider an action of the symmetric group and so $\O$ is sometimes called a \textit{non-symmetric operad}, but we'll simply call it an operad.
-In the special case when $\C$ is the category of vector spaces with linear maps, $\O$ is often called a \textit{linear operad}.
-When it is the category $\mathsf{Top}$ of topological spaces with continuous maps, $\O$ is often called a \textit{topological operad}.
+As mentioned above, one often thinks of the elements $\O(n)$ as abstract $n$-to-1 operations, and the morphisms $\circ_i$ specify a way to compose them. {It is common to begin indexing the sequence of objects at $n=0$ to account for $0$-ary operations, but as we will soon see, our main example of an operad in Example} \ref{ex:simplices} {will have no $0$-ary operations, and so our definition starts with $\O(1)$.} We do not consider an action of the symmetric group and so $\O$ is sometimes called a \textit{non-symmetric operad}, but we will simply call it an operad.
+In the special case when $\C$ is the category of vector spaces with linear maps {and $\otimes$ is the tensor product}, $\O$ is often called a \textit{linear operad}.
+When it is the category $\mathsf{Top}$ of topological spaces with continuous maps {and $\otimes$ is the Cartesian product}, $\O$ is often called a \textit{topological operad}.